57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 Solana's fee model shares some conceptual similarities with Ethereum but differs in implementation.
 Ethereum uses Gas, with transactions declaring a Gas Limit and paying based on Gas Used × price.
 Since EIP-1559, fees comprise Base Fee (auto-adjusts with congestion) and Priority Fee, so total cost is `Gas Used × (Base Fee + Priority Fee)`.

 On Solana, execution cost is measured in Compute Units (Compute Unit, CU).
-Each transaction has a CU budget; exceeding it fails the transaction—somewhat like Ethereum's Gas Limit.
+Each transaction has a CU budget; exceeding it fails the transaction, somewhat similar to Ethereum's Gas Limit.
 But Solana's base transaction fee doesn't depend on CU consumption; it's tied to transaction byte size and signature count.
 The larger the transaction, the higher the base fee—loosely decoupled from computational complexity.
-Competition for compute is expressed via Priority Fees: developers can use `ComputeBudgetProgram` to set how many microLamports to pay per million CU, incentivizing validators to prioritize their transactions—akin to Ethereum's Gas Price / Priority Fee.
+Competition for compute is expressed via Priority Fees: developers can use `ComputeBudgetProgram` to set how many microLamports to pay per million CU, incentivizing validators to prioritize their transactions, which is similar to Ethereum's Gas Price/Priority Fee.

 In other words, Solana transaction costs consist of three parts: a base fee tied to transaction size, storage costs expressed through rent, and compute pricing expressed through priority fees.
 The base fee is your **entry ticket**, while compute competition appears mostly in priority fees.